On Data-based Nash Equilibria in LQ Nonzero-sum Differential Games: Data-based solution of NZS games

 \section{Data-based solution of NZS games}

-This section presents the main results of the paper.
-First, we obtain data-based expressions of some matrices to be used in the remainder of this paper.
-Then, we exploit such expressions to determine the Nash equilibrium policies for the players of a deterministic NZS differential game, as described in Section \ref{subsecpreldet}.
-Finally, the stochastic NZS game as in Section \ref{subsecprelsto} is also solved in a data-based fashion.
+This section first shows useful data-based expressions for multiagent systems.
+Then, we present our data-based solutions to the deterministic NZS game described in Section \ref{subsecpreldet}, as well as the stochastic game in Section \ref{subsecprelsto}.